trainingdata/AIAssistedImageVideoLabelling/docs/v1.0/Overview/FAQ.md

 ![New Work Flow](/assets/images/2bbda76-NewWorkflow.png)

-**How do I get started with Trainingdata.io application?**

-You can sign up at [login page](https://app.trainingdata.io/v1/td/login).

 **Does Trainingdata.io provide support?**

 Trainingdata.io provides support to all users.

 **Does TrainingData.io have a discount for academic users?**

-Yes, we do
+Yes, we do if your research is non-commercial.
+Please reach us at [info@trainingdata.io](mailto:info@trainingdata.io)

 **I have my data annotated by a service.
 Why would I use TrainingData.io?**